muhddanielfirdaus/everglow-library/README.md

 - Dynamic Application Security Testing (DAST) using Burp Suite to scans for any dependencies for known vulnerabilities
 - Manual testing for common vulnerabilities such as SQL Injection, Cross‑Site Scripting (XSS), and Cross‑Site Request Forgery (CSRF)

+## Security Implementation
+The Everglow Library application has implemented multiple security measures to protect user data and ensure safe operation.
+The security implementation focuses on best practices that are inspired by the OWASP Top 10 vulnerabilities including the authentication, access control and request validation.

+###Key Security Measures:

+ 1. Authentication:
+    - The users must register and log in to access the restricted parts of the application.
+    - The passwords are hashed using a secure algorithm (bcrypt/argon2) to prevent the exposure of plaintext credentials.
+    - All of the login attempts are monitored closely to mitigate any brute force attacks.

+ 2. Role-Based Access Control (RBAC):
+    - The users has their own assigned roles (e.g., Admin, Regular User) with each their own specific permissions.
+    - All of the sensitive actions, such as managing books or user accounts are restricted to authorized roles only.

+ 3. Cross-Site Request Forgery (CSRF) Protection:
+    - All forms must include CSRF tokens to ensure that any malicious requests from third party sites cannot execute any actions on behalf of authenticated users.
+    - Laravel CSRF middleware is used to validate all of the requests.

+ 4. Input Validation & Sanitization:
+    - User inputs are validated and sanitized in order to prevent SQL Injection and Cross-Site Scripting (XSS) attacks.
+    - Backend and frontend validations are used to ensure the data integrity.

+ 5. Sensitive Information Handling:
+    - Environment files (e.g., .env) and secret keys are not committed to the repository.
+    - Sensitive data such as passwords, tokens and API keys are never exposed in frontend side of code or logs.

+ 6. Regular Security Testing:
+    - Static Analysis (SAST) is performed using Snyk Code to detect any insecure coding patterns such as hardcoded passwords or weak hashing.
+    - Dynamic Analysis (DAST) is performed using Burp Suite to detect any vulnerabilities.
+    - Manual testing to ensure that common vulnerabilities including SQL Injection, XSS and CSRF are addressed.

 ## Commit Evidence
 Each security‑related activity, including scan evidence and documentation updates, was committed to the repository with clear commit messages to maintain traceability and accountability.